ferranfg/mpl-publisher/readme.txt

 = Which output formats are supported? =

-Currently we only support EPUB2.0 and EPUB3.0.
+Currently we only support EPUB2.0, EPUB3.0 and Microsoft Word (docx).
 You can choose it from the Output format's select menu.

 = What about other formats? =